Paintersrp/keepstack/README.md

 ### Smoke test expectations

-`make smoke` drives the full verification workflow: it reuses the v0.2 link, tag, and highlight assertions, then checks Prometheus metrics exposure, triggers an on-demand resurfacer Job, and confirms recommendations are returned by the API.
+`make smoke` drives the full verification workflow described in [docs/smoke.md](docs/smoke.md): it reuses the v0.2 link, tag, and highlight assertions, then checks Prometheus metrics exposure, triggers an on-demand resurfacer Job, and confirms recommendations are returned by the API.
 The run passes when the original smoke expectations succeed, ServiceMonitors respond, and the resurfacer emits at least one recommendation, proving the API, worker, observability stack, and nightly jobs are operating together.
-Use `make smoke-fast` when you only need the lighter link, tag, highlight, and digest coverage.
+Use `make smoke-fast` (also detailed in the smoke docs) when you only need the lighter link, tag, highlight, and digest coverage.

 ## Verify v0.3